Duwamish Gardens Acquisition and Restoration in Tukwila

 - Located in the Duwamish Estuary Subwatershed

-- Project to date consists of acquisition (in 2008) of 2.16 acres that includes 500 feet of river bank just downstream of the East Marginal Way S. bridge
+- Acquired in 2008, the 2.16 acre site includes 500 feet of river bank just downstream of the East Marginal Way South bridge and Link Light Rail bridge.

 Partners and Funding